-Looking up at the clock displaying above their barista station for the third time that hour, Fine Roast decided ten minutes after closing time was long enough.
-He turned and eyed the two mares quietly chatting over their empty drinks, tea and coffee if Roast remembered their orders correctly.
-He and Sweet Leaf—or Firefly, he was still figuring out which to call her—liked to give their customers a bit of leeway past closing time before asking them to leave, normally around fifteen minutes.
+With a glance at the clock above the barista bar, Fine Roast decided ten minutes after closing time was long enough.
+He turned and eyed the two mares quietly chatting over their empty drinks.
+Tea and coffee, if Roast remembered their orders correctly.
+He and Sweet Leaf—or Firefly, he was still figuring out which to call her—liked to give their customers a bit of leeway past closing time.

 Roast thought it cute that the two mares were still playing games with each other.
-They’d come to the cafe three times in the past week, slowly losing their nervous hesitance in front of the other and opening up.
+They’d come to the cafe three times that week and seemed to be slowly losing their nervous hesitance in front of each other.
 He hoped one would just make the jump and ask the other on a proper date.
-Really, he did want to give them a little more time to spend together, like he normally tried to do with their customers, but he was a little anxious to be done early tonight.
+Really, he did want to give them a little more time to spend together, but he was a little anxious to be done early.
 He had an outing to go to.

 He walked out of the barista area and towards the two mares.
 “Good evening ladies,” Roast began as he arrived at their table, the customers ceasing their conversation and turning to him.
 “Sorry to interrupt, but our cafe closed a little bit ago.”

 “R-Right.”
-Her light gray companion hastily and a little awkwardly pushing out her seat and standing.
+Her light gray companion awkwardly pushed out her seat and stood.

 “That’s alright.”
 He gave them a friendly smile.
 “I wanted to let you know so you could start wrapping up.”